Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Si:Bi as a two-qubit system

 \subsection{Universal set of quantum gates}

 It is known that for universal quantum computation it suffices to be able to perform arbitrary single qubit rotations and a two-qubit gate such as the CNOT \cite{DiVincenzo}.
-We now show how we may exploit the strong hyperfine interaction of the Si:Bi system to achieve this using only EPR pulses.
+We now show how we may exploit the strong hyperfine interaction of the Si:Bi system to achieve this using only fast EPR pulses, eliminating the need for the much slower (longer-duration) NMR pulses.